taesoobear/IPCDNNwalk/README.md

 Choose the D3D (windows), openGL (ubuntu), or metal renderer (mac) if asked to choose one.
 Also, on Linux, choose 1920x1080 resolution.
 If you already chose a different resolution, re-try after deleting ogre2_linux.cfg

-gym_trackSRB contains the source codes of "SRBTrack: Terrain-Adaptive Tracking of a Single-Rigid-Body Character Using Momentum-Mapped Space-Time Optimization"
+env, gym_trackSRB folders contain the source codes of "SRBTrack: Terrain-Adaptive Tracking of a Single-Rigid-Body Character Using Momentum-Mapped Space-Time Optimization"

 # AdaptiveSRB: Adaptive Tracking of a Single-Rigid-Body Character in Various Environments, In proc.
 ACM SIGGRAPH ASIA 2023
 How to run AdaptiveSRB 2023